-Hospice care utilizes pain management to help patients feel better and make the most of their final days.
+Hospice care utilizes pain management techniques to help patients feel better and make the most of their final days.

-Pain management: What is hospice medication protocol?
+What is pain management medication protocol?

 Hospice teams make regular assessments to see how the patient is feeling.
 Checkups are essential to make sure the current pain management regimen is working for your loved one.
 The team nurse performs these routine checks.

 Directing physicians and team nurses determine hospice medication protocols.
 Medication isn’t a one-size-fits-all solution for pain management.
 The same illness can affect two individuals differently.
-Hospice teams will work to find the best pain management plan for your loved one’s symptoms.
+Hospice teams work to find the best pain management plan for your loved one’s unique symptoms.